Tuition Tax Benefits

 If you are claimed as a dependent on another person’s (such as your parents) tax return, only the person who claims you as a dependent can claim a credit for your qualified educational expenses.

-1098-T forms are available to students who signed up to receive them electronically.
-You can opt into electronic delivery by logging into MyDelta and consenting to receive your 1098 electronically.
+1098-T forms are available to students electronically.
+You can opt into paper format by logging into your self-service and choosing to withhold consent.

 Step 1: Log into your Self Service account

-Step 2: Change your 1098 form delivery format
+Step 2: Review of change your 1098-T delivery format

 Federal American Opportunity tax credit